AM207/2018spring/wiki/tetchygibbs.md

 shorttitle: tetchygibbs
 notebook: tetchygibbs.ipynb
 noline: 1
-summary: "Example of a sampler for a posterior with two lobea, and lots of correlation."
+summary: "Example of a sampler for a posterior with two lobes, and lots of correlation."
 keywords: ['mcmc', 'gibbs sampler', 'autocorrelation', 'effective sample size']
 layout: wiki
 ---